Arylos07/Unity-Layers-Controller/README.md

 ## License

-This project is licensed under the CCO License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0: you are free to use, modify, and distribute with attribution - see the [LICENSE.md](LICENSE.md) file for details.